-Listen to episode 148 of the Inspirational Living podcast: Classical Music & Composers: Prophets of the Invisible.
+Listen to episode 148 of the Inspirational Living podcast: Inspirational Music & Composers: The Rhythm of Life & Love.
 Edited and adapted from The Rhythm of Life by Charles Brodie Patterson.

 Inspirational Podcast Excerpt: Our work tells the story of our inner life.
 If it is the work of a Michael Angelo, a Leonardo da Vinci, a Beethoven, or a Wagner, then such work must be a true expression of that person’s highest self.
 There is no way for you to attain lasting greatness save through the development of your own innate powers and possibilities.